Williamwu277/observer/README.md

 The reason this is a locally run script is because bot detection is less strict on local ip addresses.
 Hosting on the cloud results in data center ip addresses and much more scrutiny.
 You'd probably have to get a proxy in order to get that to work ...

 Additionally, ip addresses have reputations.
 You should only scrape so many sites within a short time period

+Finally, there are some portals that are noticeably absent from the list of configs.
+For example, Google.
+The problem is that Google has extremely sophisticated anti-bot detection systems (they have the money to do so) and they make it really obvious they don't want scraping (css selectors are obfuscated).

 ## Todo